Australian Defence Force: Reserves

 There are two main categories of reserve personnel; those in the active reserve and those in the standby reserve.
 Members of the active reserve have an annual minimum training obligation.
 Reservists can volunteer to undertake more than the minimum periods of training and active service.
 Members of the standby reserve are not required to undertake training, and would only be called up in response to a national emergency or to fill a specialised position.
 Most standby reservists are former full-time members of the ADF.
+Between 2016 and 2026 former ADF personnel were liable for five years availability for the standby reserve.
+This was increased to ten years from October 2026 for personnel who enlisted after that date.

 While Australian Naval Reserve personnel are assigned to permanent units, most members of the Army Reserve and Air Force Reserve are members of reserve units.
 Most of the RAAF's reserve units are not intended to be deployed, and reserve personnel are generally attached to regular air force units during their periods of active service.
 The Army Reserve is organised into permanent combat and support units, though most are currently manned at levels well below their authorised strengths and are not capable of deploying as formed units.

 The ADF's increased activities since 1999 and shortfalls in recruiting permanent personnel has led to reservists being more frequently called to active service.
 This has included large scale domestic deployments, which have included providing security for major events such as the 2000 Summer Olympics and responding to natural disasters.
 Large numbers of reserve personnel have also been deployed as part of ADF operations in Australia's region; this has included the deployment of Army Reserve rifle companies to East Timor and the Solomon Islands.
 Smaller numbers of reservists have taken part in operations in locations distant from Australia.
 Notably, companies of the Army Reserve 1st Commando Regiment were regularly deployed to Afghanistan as part of the Special Operations Task Group.